 City of Key West ADA Grievance Procedure Under the Americans with Disabilities Act

 This Grievance Procedure is established to meet the requirements of the Americans with Disabilities Act of 1990 ("ADA").
-It may be used by anyone who wishes to file a complaint alleging discrimination on the basis of disability in the provision of services, activities, programs, or benefits by the City of Key West.
-The City of Key West’s Personnel Policy governs employment-related complaints of disability discrimination.
+It may be used by anyone who wishes to file a complaint alleging discrimination based on disability in the provision of services, activities, programs, or benefits by the City of Key West.
+The City of Key West's Personnel Policy governs employment-related complaints of disability discrimination.

 P.O.
 Box 1409

 Within 15 calendar days after receipt of the complaint, Todd Stoughton or their designee will meet with the complainant to discuss the complaint and the possible resolutions.
 Within 15 calendar days of the meeting, Todd Stoughton or their designee will respond in writing and, where appropriate, in a format accessible to the complainant, such as large print, Braille, or audiotape.
 The response will explain the position of the City of Key West and offer options for substantive resolution of the complaint.

 If upon receiving the response by Todd Stoughton or their designee does not satisfactorily resolve the issue, the complainant or their designee may appeal the decision within 15 calendar days after receipt of the response to the City Manager or their designee.

 Within 15 calendar days after receiving the appeal, the City Manager or their designee will meet with the complainant to discuss the complaint and possible resolutions.
 Within 15 calendar days after the meeting, the City Manager or their designee will respond in writing and, where appropriate, in a format accessible to the complainant, with a final resolution.